Affiliate links on Android Authority may earn us a commission. Learn more.

 Mike Tyson is a heavyweight boxing champion legend, so it’s no surprise that this is one of the most popular podcast episodes on Rogan’s YouTube channel.
 Tyson’s career has been crazy, especially if you remember that he bit someone’s ear off and owned tigers as pets.

-Rogan makes sure to ask about all of the crazy details of Tyson’s past while giving him the opportunity to explain whatever he wants to in however much detail he wants to.
+Rogan makes sure to ask about all of the crazy details of Tyson’s past while allowing him to explain whatever he wants in as much detail as he wants.
 Tyson also discusses his experiences with drugs, including acid, marijuana, and mushrooms; he even talks about how he’s growing his own strain of marijuana on his ranch.

 Mike Tyson also appears on a more recent episode in 2020, #1532, and then again in 2022 — #1805.